Acsigen/sysadmin-playground/Automation/terraform.md

 Modules are the main way to package and reuse resource configurations with Terraform.

+A module is a group of configuration files that provide common configuration functionality.

+- Enforces best practices
+- Reduce the amount of code
+- Reduce time to develop scripts

 An example is the AWS VPC module in which we configure much less resources than we would do if we would deploy a VPC from scratch.

 We can also create or own modules.